Spatiotemporal spectral transfers in fluid dynamics

 \section{Acknowledgements}

 A.J.M. thanks Robert Deegan, John Boyd, and especially the late Charles Doering for providing feedback on early versions of this research when that material appeared in A.J.M.’s dissertation.
 A.M. and B.K.A thank Lachlan Astfalck for providing feedback on revised drafts of this manuscript.
 A.M. and B.K.A thank William Matthaeus and Shane Keating for valuable discussions about plasma physics.
-A.J.M. and B.K.A. gratefully acknowledge Mike Messina for assistance with cluster computing carried out on the supercomputer provided by the University of Michigan Office of Research Cyberinfrastrucuture (ORCI), which was instrumental for running numerical simulations for this paper.
-A.M., A.J.M. and B.K.A. acknowledge support from National Science Foundation (NSF) Grant Nos.
+A.J.M. and B.K.A. gratefully thank Mike Messina for assistance with cluster computing carried out on the supercomputer provided by the UM Office of Research Cyberinfrastrucuture (ORCI), which was instrumental for running numerical simulations for this paper.
+A.M., A.J.M., J.S., and B.K.A. acknowledge support from National Science Foundation (NSF) Grant Nos.
 OCE-0960820, OCE-1351837, OCE-1851164, OCE-2319144, and OCE-2319142; from Office of Naval Research grant N00014-19-1-2712 and N00017-22-1-2576; and from University of Michigan faculty startup funds.
 B.K.A is grateful for sabbatical support from Australian National University, in particular from Callum Shakespeare, Andy Hogg, and Adele Morrison, during the academic year of 2024-2025.
 G.R.F. received support from NSF Grant No. OCE-0960826.
 R.B.S. conducted this work within the France 2030 framework program, the Centre Henri Lebesgue ANR-11-LABX-0020-01.